 Upon completion of the listing of the new shares the share capital of DSI will increase from Dh571 million to Dh1.07 billion ($291 million), it added.

-Drake & Scull International (DSI), a regional market leader in engineering and construction services, is back in the black with a net profit of Dh700,000 ($190,549) for the fourth quarter in 2017 compared to a n
+Drake & Scull International, a regional leader in engineering and construction services, is back in the black with a net profit of Dh700,000 ($190,549) for the fourth quarter in 2017 compared to a n

 Drake & Scull International (DSI), a regional leader in engineering and construction services, continues its strong start in 2018 with its recent announcement of a new labour camp in Dubai aimed at b